Cheng-Ian-Liu/flexRAN-docker-image-dependencies/README.md

   Then you can use the usertools that comes with DPDK package to check device drivers in use, and bind VF drivers

-  Check current devices and drivers:
+  Check current devices and drivers: (Notice that your driver type may vary depending on the type of NIC in your system)

   ```
   root@eksa-du:/opt/dpdk-21.11/usertools# dpdk-devbind.py -s